 As far as artificial nail enhancements go, acrylic nails are among the most popular.
 But — as with most things that are fake — they are not without downsides.
-If acrylics are not applied and removed properly, this can lead to nail thinness, brittleness, peeling, and splitting over time.
-If your nail beds are in desperate need of some TLC post-acrylics, you’ve come to the right place.
-Ahead, we share helpful tips on how to nurse your nails back to tip-top shape after they’ve been put through the wringer.
+If acrylics are not applied and removed properly, this can lead to nail breaking, thinness, brittleness, peeling and splitting over time.
+If your nail beds are in desperate need of a nail detox post-acrylics, you’ve come to the right place.
+Ahead, we share helpful nail tips on how to nurse your nails back to tip-top shape after they’ve been put through the wringer.

 First things first, cut your nails as short as possible.
 If your nails are damaged, you’ll want to keep them trimmed to help reduce the chance of breakage and splitting.
 Once you’ve reached your desired length, file them into the shape of your choice.